Rebuilding Native Nations: An Introduction (Hybrid)

 Registration

 After registering online, participants will receive a receipt of registration.
-Subsequently, participants will receive class instructions 1-2 weeks before the start of the course. registration, participants will receive a receipt of registration.
 Subsequently, participants will receive class instructions 1-2 weeks before the start of the course.

 Contacts